 Do repetitive work injuries count as work-related injuries in Pennsylvania?

 Now, this doesn’t mean that your Employers’ doctors or an IME doctor won’t have another opinion.
 For example, in carpal tunnel cases, many times the medical experts will have different opinions as to what caused the condition.
 These claims are frequently denied.
 Do not let this discourage you!
 You can, and should, pursue any repetitive work injury.
 How is this done?
 Hire an experienced Pennsylvania repetitive work injury lawyer.
-We are here to help you at The Cardamone Law Firm, LLC– a specialty boutique firm solely dedicated to injured workers.
-TCLF gives you the individual attention your case needs to succeed.
+I am here to help!

 If my injury occurred from repetitive work activities, what is the date of my injury?
 Good question.
 If you are not working currently, it’s usually the last day of work-since each day of work is considered a new injury under the Pennsylvania Workers’ Compensation Law.
 If you are continuing to work, it’s often the day you gave notice of the injury to your Employer.
 Sometimes, the date of injury is the day of the diagnosis by a doctor.
 It’s obviously not as cut and dry as a traumatic work-related injury, but it’s just as valid as a matter of law.

 The most common repetitive trauma work injury that I see in Pennsylvania is carpal tunnel syndrome.
 Some other repetitive work injuries in Pennsylvania Workers’ Compensation cases are low back injuries from repetitive lifting, or shoulder injuries from repetitive lifting or assembly line work.
 These are just a few examples.